Crisis in Kirkuk: Content

-The city of Kirkuk, is the capital of the Kirkuk Governorate in Iraq, is the subject of this academic study because, according to the authors, "it is no exaggeration to assert that the future of Iraq hinges on finding a resolution to the problem of Kirkuks status in a way that is mutually tolerable to all parties".
+The city of Kirkuk, the capital of the Kirkuk Governorate in Iraq, is the subject of this academic study because, according to the authors, "it is no exaggeration to assert that the future of Iraq hinges on finding a resolution to the problem of Kirkuks status in a way that is mutually tolerable to all parties".
 While Kirkuk in the latter years of the Iraqi conflict (2003–present) has not seen the widespread urban warfare of other cities or "large-scale interethnic violence", one reviewer of the book noted that "it is consistently described as a powder keg, and its future is often portrayed as crucial to the very survival of Iraq as a single state.

 Kurds, Arabs, and Turkmen all share this city (with Christians as a fourth group, though a small one); Anderson and Stansfield maintain that it is not (just) the area's rich oil reserves that fuel its conflict (a view they contend is reductionist), but also, and more importantly, competing narratives about history from competing populations.